African-American folktales: Sukey and The Mermaid

 In African-American folklore, there is a story about a girl named Sukey meeting a mermaid named Mama Jo.
 Mama Jo in the story helps and protects Sukey and financially supports her by giving her gold coins.
-This story comes from the belief in Simbi spirits in West-Central Africa that came to the United States during the trans-Atlantic slave trade.
+This story comes from the belief in Simbi spirits from the Bakongo people of West-Central Africa, who came to the United States during the trans-Atlantic slave trade.
 In Africa, Simbi nature spirits protect and provide riches to their followers.
 In West-Central Africa, there are folk stories of people meeting mermaids.
 Among the Gullah Geechee people in the Carolina Lowcountry and Sea Islands is a children's story called Sukey and the Mermaid written by Robert D. San Souci.
 In the African diaspora, there are Afro-American folk stories of a little girl meeting a mermaid.
 During the era of slavery, Simbi folk stories in enslaved black communities provided hope from enslavement.
 It was believed that Simbi spirits help guide freedom seekers (runaway slaves) to freedom or to maroon communities during their escape from slavery on the Underground Railroad, because Simbi spirits reside in nature.